Ivan Kostov: Chairman of the UDF and Prime Minister

-Kostov's rule was characterized by media claims for massive mismanagement and corruption, none of which have been proven.
+Kostov's rule was characterized by media claims for massive corruption, none of which have been proven.
 A number of major Soviet era enterprises that were already bankrupt and in the process of liquidation were sold to the highest bidder below the price of their assets because of the tremendous debts these enterprises had.
 This was done to allow the new investor to save the jobs of the employees, who would otherwise have to immediately lose their job because these enterprises were in a procedure of liquidation to pay off their creditors.
 This sale under the book value of assets has been misused by critics of Kostov's government since in unfounded accusations of corruption.
-While successful in stabilizing the country, Bulgaria's current account balance started growing negative..
+While successful in stabilizing the country, Bulgaria's current account balance started growing negative.

 Some of Kostov's privatization policies were criticized by his opponents from the Bulgarian Socialist Party.
 Ultimately the UDF lost in the June 2001 election to the newly formed National Movement Simeon II.
 Kostov resigned as chair of the UDF and eventually left the party to establish, in 2004, a new political party, Democrats for a Strong Bulgaria (DSB).
 He chaired DSB until June 2013.

 Support for Fiscal Rules

 In 2010, the GERB government of Prime Minister Boyko Borisov proposed instituting a tight fiscal rule in the Bulgarian Constitution, namely that the budget deficit could not exceed 2% of GDP in any one year.
 The proposal was supported by Ivan Kostov and his party Democrats for a Strong Bulgaria and Parliament adopted it in November 2010.
-Kostov's DBS supported several other initiatives by GERB's government, including the ban on smoking in public places, and the pension reform proposed by Finance Minister Simeon Djankov.
+Kostov's DSB supported several other initiatives by GERB's government, including the ban on smoking in public places, and the pension reform proposed by Finance Minister Simeon Dyankov.